openstack/openstack-manuals/doc/config-reference/source/tables/nova-upgrade_levels.rst

    * - **[cells]**
      -
    * - ``scheduler`` = ``nova.cells.scheduler.CellsScheduler``
-     - (StrOpt) Cells scheduler to use
+     - (StrOpt) Cells scheduler The class of the driver used by the cells scheduler.
+This should be the full Python path to the class to be used.
+If nothing is specified in this option, the CellsScheduler is used.
+Possible values: * 'nova.cells.scheduler.CellsScheduler' is the default option * Otherwise it should be the full Python path to the class to be used Services which consume this: * nova-cells Related options: * None
    * - **[upgrade_levels]**
      -
    * - ``cells`` = ``None``
      - (StrOpt) Set a version cap for messages sent to local cells services
    * - ``cert`` = ``None``
-     - (StrOpt) Set a version cap for messages sent to cert services
+     - (StrOpt) Specifies the maximum version for messages sent from cert services.
+This should be the minimum value that is supported by all of the deployed cert services.
+Possible values: Any valid OpenStack release name, in lower case, such as 'mitaka' or 'liberty'.
+Alternatively, it can be any string representing a version number in the format 'N.N'; for example, possible values might be '1.12' or '2.0'. * Services which consume this: ``nova-cert`` * Related options: None
    * - ``compute`` = ``None``
      - (StrOpt) Set a version cap for messages sent to compute services.
-If you plan to do a live upgrade from an old version to a newer version, you should set this option to the old version before beginning the live upgrade procedure.
-Only upgrading to the next version is supported, so you cannot skip a release for the live upgrade procedure.
+Set this option to "auto" if you want to let the compute RPC module automatically determine what version to use based on the service versions in the deployment.
+Otherwise, you can set this to a specific version to pin this service to messages at a particular level.
+All services of a single type (i.e. compute) should be configured to use the same version, and it should be set to the minimum commonly-supported version of all those services in the deployment.
    * - ``conductor`` = ``None``
      - (StrOpt) Set a version cap for messages sent to conductor services
    * - ``console`` = ``None``